grisuno/HPU-Core/docs/Paper.md

 A striking aspect of the observation is the extreme sensitivity to initial conditions.
 Out of approximately 150 tested random seeds, all but one converged to a glassy regime.
 Only seed 32 accessed the crystalline phase.
 The sole detectable difference at initialization was a lower initial control parameter, with $\delta \approx 0.46$ for seed 32 versus $\delta \approx 0.49$ for all others.
 This indicates the presence of a sharp critical threshold in the initial conditions: trajectories starting above it are dynamically unable to cross into the low-action crystalline basin.
 The phenomenon is therefore not stochastic but governed by a narrow, history-dependent accessibility condition.

+We utilize the discretization margin ($\delta$) as an early-stage prospector during seed mining to effectively differentiate between glassy states and Fermi liquids.While most seeds remain trapped in high-delta regimes (characteristic of disordered 'glass'), Seed 32 emerged as a significant outlier.
+By reaching a minimum $\delta \approx 0.4617$, it bypasses the numerical fragility of the protocol, signaling a potential transition into a Fermi liquid phase that other seeds fail to resolve.

 ---

 ## References